Marc Devade: Work

-From 1972-1974, were very important years of this artists life.
+From 1972 to 1974, were very important years of this artists life.

 In 1972, Devade started using Indian ink instead of acrylic paint in his works.
 He overlapped layers and experimented with the transparency of the ink.

 During his brief career, he never gave up his stretched canvas, like many other members of the Supports/Surfaces group.
 Instead his intention was for the ink and colors to make the canvas forgotten, to put full focus on the dispersion of light and layering.